 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fairfield is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Fairfield who work in sales jobs (20.11%), office and administrative support (11.17%), and teaching (10.61%).

-As is often the case in a small city, Fairfield doesn't have a public transportation system that people use for their commute.
+Fairfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Fairfield citizens is substantially higher than the typical US community, as 30.77% of adults in Fairfield have at least a bachelor's degree.
+The overall education level of Fairfield citizens is substantially higher than the typical US community, as 30.77% of adults in Fairfield have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Fairfield in 2022 was $38,473, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,892 for a family of four.